If you want to specialize in internal audit, then the CIA is the perfect certification for you.

 A candidate may be allowed to take the exam even if the experience requirements are not met.
 However, no certification shall be awarded until all the requirements are satisfied.

 Certified Internal Auditors should maintain and update their knowledge and skills to stay abreast with related improvements and current developments in internal auditing standards, procedures, and techniques.
-CIAs are required to complete 80 hours of continuing professional education (CPE) every two years.
+Practicing CIAs are required to complete 40 hours of continuing professional education (CPE) every year while non-practicing CIAs are to complete 20 hours every year.

 To learn more about the CIA, visit the IIA Website.